The Best Pillows for Back Sleepers Are Definitely Not Down

 Luckily we did the scouring for you.
 We’ve gathered six of the best pillows for back sleepers that will cradle your head, keep your spine aligned, and—best of all—promote a soothing night’s sleep.

-- Best value: Original Casper Pillow – Low Loft
+- Best Budget: Original Casper Pillow – Low Loft

 - Best for skin and hair: The Cushion Lab Deep Sleep Pillow